-Public housing residents can request a reasonable accommodation or modification at any time.
+Residents of any property owned or managed by SHA can request a reasonable accommodation or modification at any time.
 Requests are processed and responded to within a few days.
 The SHA application form includes a section that provides the applicant with an opportunity to list any specific features or accommodations they may need to accommodate their disability.
 If a current tenant or applicant needs a specially designed accessible unit and there is an occupant living in the unit not needing the accessibility features, SHA transfers the current resident to a non-accessible unit to make the unit available to the tenant or applicant that does need the features of the unit.

-For the Public Housing Program, most accommodation or modification requests received by SHA are for service animals or minor modifications such as grab bars.
+For residents at SHA owned or managed properties, most accommodation or modification requests received by SHA are for service animals, the need for ground floor units, or minor modifications such as grab bars.